MIND-Tools/mindoc/src/assemble/resources/README_DOC.txt

 	-h, --help                        Print the help and exit -o=<arg>, --output                The path where the documentation is generated -k, --keepdot                     Specifies to keep the intermediary GraphViz Dot files used for SVG generation.
-	--overview=<arg>                  Specifies the file that contains the overview documentation.
+	-O=<arg>, --overview              Specifies the file that contains the overview documentation.
-	--doctitle=<arg>                  Specifies the title that will be used in the overview page.
+	-T=<arg>, --doctitle              Specifies the title that will be used in the overview page.
 	-v, --verbose                     Verbose output.

 Document ADL